Skip to main content

 await crawler.run(['https://crawlee.dev'])

-# Export the whole dataset to a single file in `./result.csv`.
+# Export the entire dataset to a JSON file.

 # Or work with the data directly.